-Drawn from communities around Saskatchewan and British Columbia, the 400+ people that make up our workforce represent our collaboration and mutual achievements.
+Working Towards Safety, Together 20 | COMMUNITY REPORT Drawn from communities around Saskatchewan and British Columbia, the 400+ people that make up our workforce represent our collaboration and mutual achievements.
 No matter what process is happening within our facilities on any given day, there is a sense of mutual attention, care, and kindness.
 We have a commitment to a safe and stable work environment that brings everyone home to their loved ones at the end of each shift.
-Leading the Way: The Saskatchewan Mining Association We are a part of the Saskatchewan Mining Association (SMA), an organization that advocates for over 20,000 people working in our province's mines.
+We are a part of the Saskatchewan Mining Association (SMA), an organization that advocates for over 20,000 people working in our province's mines.
 Since 2012, when work on the Bethune mine began, their guidance and leadership have provided us with exceptional safety tools and data to incorporate into our own operations.
 We are proud to be involved with some of their most notable initiatives, like the Serious Injury and Fatality Elimination (SAFE) Committee - an exchange of industrywide incident reports to advance key learnings and improvements - and the annual SMA Mine Safety Summit, which reinforces safety education.
 Their endless advocacy leads to better process enhancements and safety management systems, as well as early prevention of future incidents across the province and the industry.
 This assists us in our pursuit of Mission: Zero - no accidents, injuries, or suffering on the job.
-Safety Day In October 2021, a new event took place at the Bethune mine with the goal of engaging site employees through presentations and demonstrations of proper safety techniques.
-The first annual "Safety Day", planned and made a reality by a dedicated group of safety staff, saw vendors and representatives from different groups come to the mine, offering discussions and activities to help us avoid complacency and always look out for one another.
-"When it comes to health and safety in Saskatchewan, the mining industry is a leader.
-Different companies work together to improve prevention and keep everyone safe."
-Brett Welder, Senior Manager, Health, Safety, Security, Environment, and Quality The initiative was a great success and will return in an updated form each fall, tailored to the most pressing information and needs as identified by the Safety Team.
-The Saint Barbara Awards How does a third-century teenage martyr relate to safety in mining?

 Saint Barbara is the patron saint of miners, and according to European traditions, she protects miners as they face the dangers of their daily work.
 Brought to Saskatchewan from our German parent company, the Saint Barbara Awards happen during the holiday season each year.
 They help our different teams and communities show solidarity for one another, recognize common goals for health and wellbeing, and highlight the contributions of individuals to the safety of all.
 Through a peer nomination process, employees select colleagues who have gone above and beyond in demonstrating a commitment to health and safety in four key areas.
-Culture: The nominee has taken the safety ideals of KSPC to heart, strengthening it through their everyday actions.
+Culture: The nominee has taken the safety ideals of KSPC to heart, SAFETY IS JOB ONE